MeteoSwiss/dvas/docs/source/index.rst

 **Welcome to the dvas documentation !**

-This Python package has been written, primarily, to handle the data analysis of the 2022 Upper-Air Instrument Intercomparison (UAII) campaign, organized under the auspice of World Meteorological Organization (WMO).
+This Python package has been written to handle the data analysis of the 2022 Upper-Air Instrument Intercomparison (UAII) campaign, organized under the auspice of World Meteorological Organization (WMO).
 The following pages (should) contain all that you need to know to install and run dvas.

-The code is composed of two sub-packages:
+The code is composed of two modules:

-  - ``dvas``: the core package that contains all the low-level modules and routines, and
+  - ``dvas``: the core module that contains all the low-level classes and routines, and
-  - ``dvas_recipes``: the high-level package that contains all the *analysis recipes* specific to a given scenario: for example, the UAII 2022 campaign.
+  - ``dvas_recipes``: the higher-level module that contains all the *analysis recipes* specific to a given scenario: for example, the UAII 2022 campaign.

 There are therefore two distinct ways to use dvas:

-  1. :ref:`running_recipes:Running dvas recipes`: users interested to reproduce the UAII 2022 analysis (either for the original dataset, or for a different-but-similar one) need only to interacte with the ``dvas_recipes`` sub-package to do so.
+  1. :ref:`running_recipes:Running dvas recipes`: users interested to reproduce the UAII 2022 analysis (either for the original dataset, or for a different-but-similar one) need only to interact with the ``dvas_recipes`` module to do so.

   2. :ref:`creating_recipes:Creating dvas recipes`: users interesting to adjust/alter/expand the
      default analysis recipes, or even to write their own recipe from scratch, must use the core